browniebroke/browniebroke.com/src/posts/2022-11-21-specify-docs-dependency-groups-with-poetry-and-read-the-docs/index.md

 ## Read the Docs

 The other piece of the puzzle is to get my documentation online.
 I usually do this using Read the Docs.
 They have good support for installing the package being documented with extras, but they don't have Poetry installed, so it needs a bit of customisation.
 The good news is that their config file is flexible enough to allow it.
 The example for Poetry was just a bit out-of-date with the recent Poetry 1.2 release.
-I sent a pull request to try to fix it, but came up with a suboptimal solution, which one of the maintainer helped me improve.
-The final result is this:
+I sent [a pull request](https://github.com/readthedocs/readthedocs.org/pull/9743) to fix it, but came up with a suboptimal solution, which one of the maintainer helped me improve.
+The updated version will be published soon, but here is what I ended up with:

 ```yaml{8-15}
 version: 2